igsegg/CryoHackathon2023/README.md

 # CryoHackathon 2023 ❄️🧊🏔️🐧

-Welcome to the first edition of the CryoHackathon organised by the Early Career Glaciologist Group (EGG) of the International Glaciological Society (IGS), which will run from the 17th - 19th February 2022! :partying_face: :partying_face:
+Welcome to the first edition of the CryoHackathon organised by the Early Career Glaciologist Group (EGG) of the International Glaciological Society (IGS), which will run from the 17th - 19th February 2022! :partying_face:: partying_face:

-The overall aim of this event is for all participants to have fun across an exciting weekend, collaborating together on exciting projects linked to the cryosphere, in a nice and inclusive atmosphere!
-Anyone is more than welcome to participate, and no coding experience is required! 😃
+The overall aim of this event is for all participants to have fun across an exciting weekend, collaborating together on exciting projects linked to the cryosphere, in a nice, inclusive and respectful atmosphere!
+Anyone is more than welcome to participate, and **no coding experience is required**! 😃

 If you are not registered yet and would like to participate, don't hesitate to [fill this form](https://www.google.com)! :writing_hand: